Spiral Zone: Comics

-DC Comics released a Spiral Zone four-issue limited series in February 1987.
-It was written by Michael Fleisher with art by veteran artist Carmine Infantino.
+DC Comics released a Spiral Zone four-issue limited series in February 1988.
+It was written by Michael Fleisher with art by Carmine Infantino.

 Production

-According to the show's former supervising director Pierre De Celles, he wanted to get Spiral Zone to go for the fantastic science fiction direction, but the producers and sponsors discouraged him for doing anything too unusual.
+According to the show's former supervising director Pierre DeCelles, he wanted to get Spiral Zone to go for the fantastic science fiction direction, but the producers and sponsors discouraged him for doing anything too unusual.

+Reception

+The show's entry in The Encyclopedia of Science Fiction notes that "bleak, reclamation-oriented narrative, post-apocalyptic imagery, and themes of terrorism, mind control, and authoritarianism distinguish it from lighter entries in the era's toy-driven cartoon boom" and "retrospective commentary has generally praised its dark premise, post-apocalyptic atmosphere, and memorable theme music [...], while noting weaknesses in its repetitive episodic plotting and somewhat stereotypical characters".